JihyeBae13/EMBC22_KTD_EEG_PublicDataTest/README.md

 Bhoj Raj Thapa, Daniel Restrepo Tangarife, and Jihye Bae.
 "Kernel Temporal Differences for EEG-based Reinforcement Learning Brain Machine Interfaces."
 2022 44th Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC), 2022.

-Use of any of these codes require to cite this conference paper.
+Use any of the uploaded codes, partially or fully, requires to cite this conference paper.

 To generate the figures, please consider runinning the uploaded codes in the following sequences: